Learn more about Cancer Support Community’s Staff

 Jenny Song is the Director of Digital and Web at the Cancer Support Community.
 She is responsible for expanding the organization’s online presence and strategically extending its reach to people impacted by cancer.
 She oversees the growth, management and ongoing sustainability of CSC’s digital and web assets and content across multiple platforms, including developing and implementing the organization’s digital and mobile strategy.

-Jenny has been in health care communications for 14 years, specifically in the field of oncology and patient advocacy.
-Her experience includes creating content strategies and managing multi-media projects, including producing podcasts, webinars, and the relaunching of several websites.
-Prior to joining CSC, Jenny was the Director of Communications at Solving Kids’ Cancer, a nonprofit dedicated to finding, funding and managing clinical trials for children with the deadliest childhood cancers.
-She is an award-winning health care journalist, whose writing has been featured in Cancer Today, a consumer magazine produced by the American Association for Cancer Research.
+Jenny has been in health care communications for more than 14 years, specifically in the field of oncology and patient advocacy, developing patient education materials and communicating to the public about pre-clinical cancer research and pediatric cancer research.
+In her various roles, she created content strategies and managed multi-media projects, including producing podcasts, webinars, videos and overseeing the relaunch of several websites.
+Jenny began her career as a health care journalist, and her writing has been featured in Cancer Today, a consumer magazine produced by the American Association for Cancer Research.

 Sarah Suettinger, Manager, Development